Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

 are created by the replica set, when pods are made this is taken as reference by the replica set to create new pods

-> don't think replicaset means just creating replicas, that's not the main view, it replicates or re-create pods if anyone one of them dies, but how replicaset is identifying its designated pods
+> Don't think replicaset means just creating replicas, that's not the main view, it replicates or re-create pods if anyone one of them dies, but how replicaset is identifying its designated pods